cogxen/website-performance-analysis/README.md

 The primary objective is to analyze and optimize web traffic and user engagement, focusing on:

-- [ ] Understand the temporal distribution and trends in web sessions and user visits to identify peak times and low-traffic periods.
+- [x] **Session Analysis**: Examine the temporal distribution and trends in web sessions and user visits to pinpoint peak times and low-traffic periods.
-- [ ] Analyze user engagement metrics such as average engagement time, events per session, and engagement rate to improve user experience.
+- [x] **User Engagement Analysis**: Assess metrics like average engagement time, events per session, and engagement rate to enhance user experience.
-- [ ] Evaluate the performance of different marketing channels in driving user engagement and conversions.
+- [x] **Channel Performance**: Measure the effectiveness of various marketing channels in driving user engagement and conversions.
-- [ ] Predict future web traffic based on historical data and trends to optimize resources and marketing strategies.
+- [x] **Website Traffic Forecasting**: Forecast future web traffic using historical data and trends to optimize resources and marketing strategies.

 ## Additional Objectives

-- [ ] Identify potential issues or bottlenecks in the website that may affect user engagement and conversion rates.
-- [ ] Compare user engagement metrics across different devices (e.g., desktop, mobile) to optimize the website for different platforms.
+- [ ] **User Segmentation**: Segment users based on their behavior and engagement metrics to tailor marketing strategies and content.
-- [ ] Analyze the impact of website updates or changes on user engagement and conversion rates.
+- [ ] **Conversion Rate Optimization**: Analyze user behavior and engagement to identify bottlenecks and optimize the conversion funnel.
+- [ ] **User Retention and Return Visits**: Evaluate user retention by analyzing repeat visit patterns and understanding what drives users to return.
+This insight can help in developing strategies to improve user loyalty and retention rates.
+- [ ] **Bounce Rate Analysis**: Investigate the bounce rate across different pages and segments to identify areas where users are leaving the site quickly.
+This can help improve page content and user navigation to reduce bounce rates.

 ## Future Works

-- [ ] Implement A/B testing to evaluate the impact of different website designs or features on user engagement.
+- [ ] **A/B Testing Analysis**: Evaluate the results of A/B tests conducted on the website to determine the impact of different changes on user engagement and conversions.
+This can help in making data-driven decisions for website optimization.
-- [ ] Integrate machine learning models to predict user behavior and optimize marketing strategies.

 ## Acknowledgements